nikolayg/nikgrozev-website/_posts/blog/2015-12-27-pandas-in-jupyter-quickstart-and-useful-snippets.md

 <div id="installing_and_importing"/>
 # Installing and Importing

-First we need to install python and the [pip](https://pip.pypa.io/en/stable/) package manger.
+First we need to install python and the [pip](https://pip.pypa.io/en/stable/) package manager.
 If you don't already have them, you can use [pyenv](https://github.com/yyuu/pyenv) to easily install them (tested on Ubuntu and OS X).
-On Ubuntu you can follow [these instructions](http://opencafe.readthedocs.org/en/latest/getting_started/pyenv/) to get pyenv.
+On Ubuntu, you can follow [these instructions](http://opencafe.readthedocs.org/en/latest/getting_started/pyenv/) to get pyenv.
 On OS X you can just use brew: